pp4rs/DEPRECATED-installation-guide/docs/sqlite.md

 so that version numbers again appear.
 * Now click on "Next" in the bottom right corner and continue accepting all options until the installation is complete.

+!!! success
-**Note:** Clicking through all the pages before "Select Packages" will *not* install or modify anything you have done previously - so don't fret along the way.
+    Clicking through all the pages before "Select Packages" will *not* install or modify anything you have done previously - so don't fret along the way.

 ## For Mac Users

-Open up a terminal and enter the following (followed by hitting the return key)
+Open up a terminal and enter the following (followed by hitting the `Return` key)
 ```bash
 brew install sqlite3
 ```